-Positive reinforcement is a preferred parenting strategy to discipline in recent years because this method doesn’t involve aversive measures or punishment.
-Let’s find out what positive reinforcement is and the best way to use it.
+Positive reinforcement is a preferred disciplinary strategy in positive parenting because this method doesn’t involve aversive measures or punishment.
+However, this method doesn’t always work the way we think.
+Let’s find out what positive reinforcement is, its applications in everyday life and the best way to use it.

 Table of Contents